tauri-apps/wry/.changes/allow-injecting-into-subframes.md

 "wry": minor
 ---

-Add option to injecting JavaScript code into subframes.
+Add options for scripts to enable injecting JavaScript code into all subframes.